Last month we featured some more general FAQ’s on asbestos surveys, and here we focus on Refurbishment Survey FAQ’s.

 Download a copy of this article here.

-Enquin Environmental is a team of independent, qualified and highly experienced asbestos consultants, with full UKAS accreditation.
+Enquin Environmental is a team of independent, qualified and highly experienced asbestos consultants, with UKAS accreditation for Testing and Inspection of Asbestos.
 We provide our clients with impartial, practical advice, guidance, surveying and analytical services throughout the UK.

 For further information and advice on managing asbestos, please contact us on 029 20 535090 or e mail firstname.lastname@example.org